junwatu/sentiment-analysis-griddb/blog/README.md

 ## Overview

-This article explores a practical implementation of sentiment analysis on product reviews using OpenAI's large language models (LLMs) and GridDB, a scalable time-series database.
+This article explores a practical implementation of sentiment analysis on product reviews using OpenAI's large language models (LLMs) and GridDB.
 The project involves extracting review data, analyzing sentiment using AI, and efficiently storing and querying the results.
 It's an example of how modern AI tools and database systems can be combined to process and understand massive amounts of customer feedback.

 ## Why Use AI for Sentiment Analysis?